14 Data Cleaning

 At this point, your dataset should be clean.
 However, there may be additional transformations to be performed depending on how you plan to store and/or share your datasets.

-• This is commonly used to link longitudinal data within participants in wide format.
-In this case it will be necessary to append a time component to your time varying variable names (e.g., “w1_”, “w2_”)
+• Merging is commonly used to link longitudinal data within participants in wide format.
+In this case it will be necessary to append a time component to your time varying variable names if they are not already included (e.g., “w1_”, “w2_”).

-• However this type of merging can also be used to link forms within time or link forms across participant types (e.g., merging student data with teacher data on tch_id)
+• Merging can also be used to link forms within time (e.g., student survey and student assessment) or link forms across participant groups (e.g., link student data with teacher data).

 • Appending may be used to combine longitudinal data within participants in long format.
-In this case it will be necessary to include a new variable that indicates the time period associated with each row.
+Here it will be necessary to include a new variable that indicates the time period associated with each row.

-• However, appending is also often used for combining forms collected from different links or captured using multiple databases within a time period (e.g., data collected across sites or cohorts)
+• However, appending is also often used for combining comparable forms collected from different links or captured in separate tables (e.g., data collected across sites or cohorts).

 • In wide format, all data collected on a unique subject will be in one row.
 Here, unique identifiers should not repeat.